t1gu1/VUXTRON-Electron-Element-UI-VueJs-Nuxt-architecture-style/README.md

 ## TODO 👷

-- Change the import of Element UI with SCSS to change default variables and customise it!
 - Upgrade some packages (I upgrade some already!)
 - Make a nice demo & take screenshoot for the git depo 💩
 - Add i18n